|

 Family drama where a mother of three children, after her husband, a theatre director, dies, marries a bishop who's an incarnation of principle and intolerance.
 She tries to escape, but finds him erecting sort of a virtual prison around her and her children.
 In this situation she cries for help to her family.
 While the Ekhdal family may include fallen and crazy characters they all know what to do if any one of them is in urgent need of help.

 Actually, the film comprises much more than that dry storyline: Love, mystery, trust and most of all tolerance.
 One of those quite rare films causing me really to think about myself.
-Besides it is just a visual masterpiece.
-By directing legend Ingmar Bergman - perhaps the best of all his outstanding films.
+Besides, it is just a visual masterpiece.
+If I would have to nominate just one film as a favourite - it would be this one.
+By directing legend Ingmar Bergman.

 The Piano / Das Piano (1993)